ariel-frischer/alias-gen/README.md

 # ALIAS-GEN

+Shell aliases are shortcuts or abbreviations for commands that are used in a Unix/Linux shell.
+They can save you time if you have very long or complex commands that you frequently use.
+ALIAS-GEN is a script that will create bash/zsh/fish shell aliases automatically to simplify your command-line tasks.

 This script will create bash/zsh/fish shell aliases automatically.
-You can generate a new alias file by following the prompts, or use --stdout to print results directly in your terminal.
+You can generate a new alias file by following the prompts, or use the `--stdout` option to print results directly in your terminal.

-Two types of aliases are suggested, the default alias matches all characters in the command while min_alias aims to minimize the length of characters.
-Additionally, min_alias does not necessarily match all characters in the command.
-The freq (frequency) column shows how often this command was used.
+Two types of aliases are suggested, the default algorithm matches all characters incrementally for each command, while the `--use_min_alias`algorithm aims to minimize the total length of characters per command.
+Additionally, `--use_min_alias` does not necessarily match all characters in the command.

+The freq (frequency) column shows how often each command was used.
 For now, this script only generates aliases for the first word in a command.
 NOTE: Two character commands or less are not processed.

 By default, fish shell generates abbr (abbreviations) rather than aliases.

+## Requirements

+- Python 3.6 or higher.
+- No dependences required for installation.

 ## Getting Started